240708-NET/JaeWong/README.md

 # Jae Wong
-Coding projects during the Revature .Net training.
+Coding projects and notes during the Revature .Net training.

 ### List of Projects
 * Sudoku: A sudoku puzzle generator with configurable difficulty.